cartman1978/Super-Mario/README.md

 * [ Rory ] User 2
 * [ Claudio ] User 3

-User 1: As a mobile user I need a smooth navigation  through the web page, I want the main information visible once that I click om links.
+User 1: As a mobile user I need a smooth navigation  through the web page, I want the main information visible once that I click on links.

 | Acceptance Criteria     |
 | -------